Acute Lymphoblastic Leukaemia (ALL) – Brief Information

 Blood and bone marrow tests

 Blood and bone marrow tests are needed to confirm the diagnosis of leukaemia as well as to determine the type.
-The tests include microscopic (cytomorphological), immunological and genetic laboratory analysis of blood and bone marrow samples that distinguish ALL from other kinds of leukaemia (such as AML) and, furthermore, allow to define the specific subtype of ALL.
-Knowing the subtype of ALL is necessary for appropriate therapy planning, because different forms of ALL have different cellular and molecular characteristics and they also vary regarding their response to treatment and, thus, prognosis.
+The tests include microscopic (cytomorphological), immunological, cytogenetical and molecular genetical laboratory analysis of blood and bone marrow samples that distinguish ALL from other kinds of leukaemia (such as AML) and, furthermore, allow to define the specific subtype of ALL.
+The immunological and genetic characteristics of the cells are playing an increasingly important role in this context.

 Tests to assess spread of the disease (staging)